mprevorovsky/crossroad/README.md

             - when arrivalTimer runs out, reset it and schedule a new CarArrivalEvent

 Each Road stores information on its direction, specific rate of incoming cars, the number of cars currently waiting here, and a count-down timer towards the next arrival of a new car.
+Roads also generate new CarArrivalEvents when the respective arrivalTimers run out.

 #### Crossroad

-    class Crossroad : Collection<Road>
+    class Crossroad : List<Road>

-The Crossroad is modelled as a collection of 4 individual Roads.
+The Crossroad is modelled as a list of 4 individual Roads.

 ## Implementation notes